Abbabus79/Teammate/README.md

 # Teammate

-This is an application for managing employee profiles
+This is an application for managing employee user profiles

 ### To run tests, execute